Marcogarcia31/Health_app/README.md

 ![](Images/dist_control.png)<p>&nbsp;</p>

-The distributions before and after imputation are pretty much the same and are consistent with the performance of our model.
-The idea here is to avoid introducing some bias in the distributions.
+* The distributions before and after imputation are pretty much the same and are consistent with the performance of our model

+* The idea here is to avoid introducing some bias in the distributions.

 **Fibers**